untra/polyglot/README.md

 ```
 in the front matter.
 When Jekyll builds the site, it will build seperate language versions of
 the website using only the files with the correct `lang` variable in the front matter.

-#### Fallback to default_lang
+#### Fallback Language Support
 Lets say you are building your website.
 You have an `/about/` page written in *english*, *german* and
 *swedish*.
 You are also supporting a *french* website, but you never designed a *french* version of your `/about/` page!

 No worries.
 Polyglot ensures the sitemap of your *english* site matches your *french* site, matches your *swedish* and *german* sites too.
 In this case, because you specified a `default_lang` variable in your `_config.yml`, all sites missing their languages counterparts will fallback to your default_language, so content is preserved across different languages of your site.

-Multilingual even has fallbacks for its fallbacks.
-If you don't specify a pages `lang` in the front matter, the language defaults to the `default_lang` you set.
-Didn't set a `default_lang`?
-Then it defaults to english, just because.

 #### Relativized Local Urls
-No need to meticulously manage your anchor tags to link to your correct language.
-Multilingual modifies how pages get written to the site so your *french* links keep vistors on your *french* blog.
+No need to meticulously manage anchor tags to link to your correct language.
+Polyglot modifies how pages get written to the site so your *french* links keep vistors on your *french* blog.
 ```md
 ---
 title: au sujet de notre entreprise